bclc0597/My-100DaysofMLCode/README.md

 **Today's Progress** : Revisited Lesson 5, listened to the lessons again with the printed jupyter notebooks.
 Understand how the lesson 5 different ways of constructing a NN works now, even though when I try to implement that to Lesson 2 simple GD, some difficulties happen with the data compatibility.
 **Thoughts**: Structure of data seems diverse, need diff structure to do diff ways. numpy(), tensor() etc...
 Shd I try use different things on MNIST Lesson 5 tmr?
 Also maybe the machine learning course for coders from Jeremy will help know more about creating compatible databunch?
 **Expectation of tmr**: Decide to do work on Lesson 5 MNIST or not, then start Lesson 6

+## Day 9 : Feb 5 , 2020

+**Today's Progress** : Done half an hour of lesson 6, many terms and little tricks introduced so progress isnt fast **Thoughts**: Data pre-processing is not a subject of this course, need to go to Machine Learning for Coders course by Jeremy.
+I guess this might also answer my doubts on data formats and preparation.
+Good candidate for next course to study, (or fastai part 2?)
+Also tabular data seems to have the most basic NN architecture.
+Also learned about time series, Jeremy said most of the time the state-of-the-art ways to deal with it is to create metadata relating to the Time, so NN will consider them, interesting and less complicated than I imagine.
+**Expectation of tmr**: Do more of lesson 6, if not all of it